Chapter 18 : 17- Black and Dark

 “What’s going on?”
 Ginny said in panicked voice.

-“A code Dark means the Ministry’s been breached.”
+“A code Dark means the Ministry’s been breached and the Night Guard need backup.”
 Harry said quickly, pulling on his robes and picking up his wand.

 “Harry!”
 Ginny called but Harry had rushed out of the room his heart accelerating a hundred times faster than it had done a mere moment ago.
 He taped the ID card with his wand, silencing it but the loud order still seemed to have woken his sons, both of whom were now crying.

-Shaken at the sight of his office, he slowly made his way to the department.
-Harry lit the tip of his wand and, as light poured into the darkened room, was sickened by the sight of the entire Night Guard that had been on patrol in the Department dead on the floor.
-Kitty was amongst them, her long red hair spread across the floor covered in blood.
+Shaken at the sight of his office, he slowly made his through the now doorless doorway.
+Harry lit the tip of his wand and, as light poured into the darkened room, was sickened by the sight of the entire Night Guard that had been on patrol in the Office dead on the floor.
+Kitty was amongst them, her long red hair spread across the floor and covered in blood.

 There was a bang at the door, which flew open and as Harry aimed his wand, Ron, Kingsley, Natasha Walton and many other Aurors and Law Enforcers burst through, all aiming at Harry.